usds/SME-QA-Website/pages/phases/job-analysis/creating-assessments-from-competencies.md

   {{ page.intro }}
 </p>

-The SMEs should decide which assessment types make sense to evaluate each competency and then create assessments (interview questions and/or written prompts) to assess the identified proficiency levels.
+The SMEs should decide which assessment types make sense to evaluate each competency and then create pass/fail assessments to assess the identified proficiency levels.

 As a best practice, applicants should pass through multiple hurdles with multiple SMEs before an agency considers them qualified.
 In order to eliminate unqualified applicants in each round, the two rounds should measure different things.
-For example, one interview can measure breadth of knowledge and the second interview can measure depth of knowledge.
+For example, one assessment can measure breadth of knowledge and the second can measure depth of knowledge.
 Or, a written demonstration project can measure technical competencies while a phone interview measures competencies more easily assessed through oral communications.
-Therefore, any applicant who doesn't receive a high enough score during the first assessment will not progress to the second.
+Any applicant who does not pass the first assessment will not progress to the second.

 Use your defined competencies, proficiencies, and required experience to create guidance for SMEs reviewing applicant responses.
+This page covers various assessment options available to you.

-## Assessment options (all pass/fail)
+## Assessment options summary

 During job analysis you will select additional assessment hurdles to measure an applicant's competencies.
 For example: